 If you are visiting the UK to attend a meeting or a conference, you may not need a visa, or, if you are a visa national, you may need a visitor visa.

-Setting up and running a business in the UK would require a start-up on innovator visa, exceptional talent visa, representative of an overseas business visa, or possibly an investor visa.
+Setting up and running a business in the UK would require a start-up on innovator visa, global talent visa, representative of an overseas business visa, or possibly an investor visa.

 It is really important to get legal advice to make sure you apply for the right one and your application is successful.